Battle of the Shirts: Background

-The battle
+Battle

 The Earl of Huntly decided to split his forces from the Frasers and returned to his own territory.
 The expedition being cut short, Fraser, Lord Lovat led his men up the Great Glen towards Glenmoriston.
 This decision to divide their forces for their return journey might indicate that Lovat and Huntly thought that the MacDonalds were no longer a threat.

 The MacDonalds had been stalking the invaders but had held back because they were numerically inferior.
 However, with Huntly's men gone, the MacDonalds moved swiftly to outflank Lovat, falling upon the unsuspecting Frasers on an area of wild marshland to the north of Loch Lochy.
 The battle became known as Blar-ne-leine which means the field of the shirts because the heat of the day caused the Highlanders to take off their heavy chainmail coats and fight in their shirts.
 That translation is however disputed by some non-Gaelic commentators, who assert that it really refers to the marshy ground.

 Lovat and his Frasers were outnumbered, but he could have fought a rearguard action to cover his escape.
 Instead, Lovat led his men into a pitched battle.
-Lovat was killed along with his son and heir, and hundreds of men with the victory falling to the MacDonalds.
+Lovat was killed along with his son and heir, and hundreds of men.
+The battle ended in a stalemate with only 5 Frasers and 8 MacDonalds surviving the day.